 The Company believes that oversight from a strong and effective Board goes a long way in guiding the Company's success.
 Whilst Board performance is ultimately reflected in the long-term performance of the Group, the Board believes that engaging in a regular process of self-assessment and evaluation of Board performance provides an opportunity for the Board to reflect on its effectiveness including the quality of its decisions, as well as to clarify the individual and collective roles and responsibilities of the Directors and the Board to give the Directors better knowledge of expectations to help them become more effective.
-It also enables the Board to identify key strengths and gaps as well as areas for improvement which is essential to effective stewardship and attaining success for the Company, in addition to improving working relationships with Management.
+It also enables the Board to identify key strengths and gaps in its composition as well as areas for improvement which are essential to effective stewardship and attaining success for the Company, in addition to improving working relationships with Management.

-Led by the NC Chairman and with respect to FY 2022, findings and practical suggestions were reviewed, considered and discussed first at an NC meeting, then at a Board meeting to formulate appropriate follow-up actions, where necessary.
+Led by the NC chairman, findings and practical suggestions were reviewed, considered and discussed by the NC, and subsequently by the Board, to formulate appropriate follow-up actions where necessary, as part of the FY 2023 Board evaluation process.
 The Board evaluation process helps to identify where the Board has met its objectives, and indicate where it needs improvements.
-Such a process also facilitates greater interactions among the Board members and Senior Management.